denironyx/cran2graph/README.md

 - MERGE is a match command with  a convention with a create command.
 WHen it matches with the node and properties, it first try to matches and then if it doesn't find it creates a new node.
 - I don't want to merge on author.
 So, I need to think about what happen when there is MATCH is found.
 - Create all of the node for author seperate csv, create what we have for package separate csv.
+- Heuristic approach -  give me all the name of the people who the names are the same, contributes to the same package and they have different email.
+Add a relationship to them as "same_as"
+- Look into a graph projection native projection
+- ETL